 Across Different Cultures, What Is the Meaning of Morning Glory Flowers?

 Some Native Americans view the morning glory as a symbol of strength and resilience, while in other Native American cultures, the flower is believed to protect against evil spirits and bad luck.
-In Mexico, the morning glory flower is linked to Aztec mythology and represents sacrifice and penance, while still yet, in the ancient civilizations of the Aztecs, Mayans, and even Egyptians, the morning glory was used as a decorative element.
+In Mexico, the morning glory flower is linked to Aztec mythology and represents sacrifice and penance, while still yet, in the ancient civilizations of South America such as the Aztecs, Mayans, and even Egyptians, the morning glory was used as a decorative element.
 Here, its ability to thrive in challenging conditions and bloom early in the morning made it a representation of resilience and tenacity.

 In Japanese lore, the morning glory flower was associated with the story of Izanagi and Izanami, the god and goddess of creation.
 The flower was said to have grown where Izanami was buried and symbolized her love and beauty.
 This flower, which is known as Asagao, still has more allegories attached to it in Japanese culture.
 For instance, if you dream of an Asagao flower, it is considered a symbol of good luck and prosperity.
 The flower, equally, represents love, affection, and gratitude.
 It also normally represents the transient nature of life.